FBP

 Hotel Grand Park Hotel & Suites Downtown Vancouver, Ascend Hotel Collection reviews

-Planning your ferry trip from Vancouver?
-Stay at Grand Park Hotel & Suites Downtown Vancouver, Ascend Hotel Collection; rated and is available from CAD $ 111.
-Grand Park Hotel & Suites Downtown Vancouver, Ascend Hotel Collection is perfectly situated near the ferry routes, and can be reserved directly through Trivago.
+Looking for a great place to stay in Vancouver?
+Book Grand Park Hotel & Suites Downtown Vancouver, Ascend Hotel Collection; rated and is available from CAD $ 111.
+Grand Park Hotel & Suites Downtown Vancouver, Ascend Hotel Collection is conveniently located near ferry terminals, and can be booked directly with Trivago.

 📍 Address Grand Park Hotel & Suites Downtown Vancouver, Ascend Hotel Collection